 - Villain Override: Near the end of the fight, Bill briefly takes full control of the fusion, an experience that Peridot does not seem to like.

 - Voice of the Legion: Their voice is a mix of Bill and Peridot's voices speaking at once.
 When Bill takes full control, Peridot's voice effectively disappears.

 A young girl in Gravity Falls and Steven's best friend.
 Whenever she gets the chance, she will tag along any adventures the Crystal Gems and Pines Twins are on.

-- Beware the Nice Ones: She becomes quite cross in "Copies and Clones" after hearing Pacifica insult Mabel, Candy, Grenda, and Steven.Mabel: Wow, Connie, I didn't know you could be so... hostile.
+- Beware the Nice Ones: Any chapter with Pacifica (at least prior to her HeelFace Turn) shows she can be pretty cross.Mabel: Wow, Connie, I didn't know you could be so... hostile.
 It's kinda scary honestly.Connie: Well, what can I say?
-Steven's not the only one who's feeling feister than usual tonight.
+Steven's not the only one who's feeling feistier than usual tonight.

 - Birds of a Feather: Much like between Steven and Mabel, she and Dipper get along quite well thanks to their common interests.

 - Jumped at the Call: She's always more than ready to accompany Steven and the twins on any adventure she can come along on.

 - Meganekko: Until this verse's "An Indirect Kiss".